 This course integrates the Bible, theology, and the historical sweep of interpretation from Old Testament Judaism to modern Pentecostalism.
-This study includes both life after death and an expectation of the end of the world by seeing prophecy as "God's story."
-Specific to a study of "endtimes" is the changing notion of "the Day of the LORD" and the expectation of the Parousia.
-Prerequisite: ST 202 Theology II
+This study includes both life after death and an expectation of the

 ST 417 (BI 417) Lectures in Biblical Theology

 This course will present a particular theological and/or Scriptural theme and will emphasize the integration of theological and exegetical skills through a distinctive Apostolic hermeneutic.
 Course offerings will vary based on instructor availability and number of offerings.
 This course can be taken for credit twice.
 Prerequisite: Junior status or permission of instructor.